Start Your Day with Purpose: Intentions and Coping Skills

 Well...

 In those moments I'm not happy.
 I'm all of those emotions I laid out earlier.
 So why don't I focus on happiness or other negative emotions?
 The reason is because all of these emotions are fleeting.
-They are momentary, ...
+They are momentary, and they are ...

 Continue Reading...